- Site Map

 The Revit Schedule tool does not support patterns and as such will be ignored.
 Consider using color fills instead.

-Conditional formatting is currently not supported.
-Color fills, text overrides, etc., that are a result of conditional formatting will be ignored.
+Conditional formatting is supported for Sticky Images, but not for Sticky Schedules.
+In a Sticky Schedule, the color fills, text overrides, etc., that are a result of conditional formatting will be ignored.
 The underlying cell formatting, which can be seen when you place your cursor within the cell, will be utilized instead.
 Related topic: Work with Excel Pivot Tables in Ideate Sticky for Revit.

-Font effects such as strikethrough, subscript, and superscript are not support by Revit's Schedule Header and therefore will be ignored.
+Font effects such as strikethrough, subscript, and superscript are not supported by Revit's Schedule Header and therefore will be ignored.

 Font overrides are changes made in Excel to the contents of the cell (wholly or partially) as opposed to the cell level font settings.
 Examples of this include partial red or bold text.
 This kind of formatting is not supported by the Revit Schedule Header and therefore will be ignored.

 Not all special text characters are supported.
 Special characters vary with each font used.
 Refer to Using Special Characters for Revit with Ideate Sticky for detailed information.

 Ideate Sticky strives for the greatest visual fidelity between the Excel Spreadsheet and the Revit Schedule as placed on a sheet.
 However as a condition of the way that Revit renders or displays the text, the line spacing between the top and bottom of the cell in Revit may vary slightly as a function of the font type, font size, and the length of the text within each cell.
 Sticky Images are not affected by this calculation.

 The Revit Application Programming Interface (API) does not support splitting a schedule header element, therefore, to break a Sticky into more than one page you will need to separate the information within Excel.
 Refer to Manage the Size of Sticky with Ideate Sticky for Revit for more information.

 Header and Footer text and formatting within the Excel file will be ignored.